1. Resource Library

 Your Guide to Accounts Receivable Factoring

-In accounts receivable factoring, a company sells unpaid invoices, or accounts receivable, to a third-party financial company, known as a factor, at a discount for immediate cash.
+In accounts receivable factoring, a company sells unpaid invoices, or accounts receivable, to a third-party financial company at a discount for immediate cash.

 Accounts receivable factoring company pays for an invoice